valerdi/jMOR.jl/README.md

 Model Order Reduction for Julia.

 The library is in the src folder.
-The documentation will be released after my PhD discussion.
+The documentation can be found in Chapter 3 of my PhD thesis http://eprints-phd.biblio.unitn.it/2998/1/Juan_Luis_Valerdi_Cabrera_PhD_Thesis.pdf

+I'll write the documentation from my thesis here at Github very soon.

 Cheers!